boydDuffie/boydDuffie/README.md

 **Professionally, I'm a React Developer working in higher education.**

-I'm also working on a Swift app on the side!
+I'm also working on a Swift iOS app on the side!

 ## 🤖 Technology I'm interested/`experienced` in: